Varshithvhegde/Java_Training/README.md

 - The thread scheduler is a part of the JVM.
 - It is responsible for scheduling the threads.
 - It schedules the threads on the basis of priority.

+## Thread Priorities

+- Thread priorities are in the range of 1 to 10.
+- The default priority of a thread is 5.
+- The thread with the highest priority is executed first.